dmcable/spacexr/README.md

 *Nature Biotechnology* paper can be found [here](https://www.nature.com/articles/s41587-021-00830-w).

-Code for generating the figures of our RCTDE paper, INSERT PAPER TITLE, is located [here](https://github.com/dmcable/RCTD/tree/master/AnalysisRCTDE).
+Code for generating the figures of our RCTDE paper, Cell type-specific differential expression for spatial transcriptomics, is located [here](https://github.com/dmcable/RCTD/tree/master/AnalysisRCTDE).
 Our paper can be found [here](BIORXIV%20LINK).